Resource: aws_paas_service#

 - (Optional) A Galera parameter.
 The number of writesets.
 If the recv queue length exceeds it replication is suspended.
 Replication will resume according to thegcs_fc_factor

-setting.
-Valid values are from 1 to 2147483647.
-The parameter can be set only ifhigh_availability
+- Constraints: The parameter can be set only if

 istrue

 - (Optional) A Galera parameter.
-Indicates whether the cluster has only one source node.
-The parameter can be set only ifhigh_availability
+Indicates whether the cluster has only one source node.- Constraints: The parameter can be set only if

 istrue